A space to experience

 She is a full member of the British Association of Art Therapists (BAAT) and is HCPC registered.
 She is also DBS approved.

 Katrina is a HCPC-registered Art Psychotherapist and full member of the British Association of Art Therapists (BAAT).
-She qualified from LASALLE College of the Arts, Singapore (accredited by Goldsmith's University).
+She qualified from LASALLE College of the Arts, Singapore (accredited by Goldsmith's University) and is DBS approved.
+Prior to training as an Art Psychotherapist she worked in the creative industry and after many years in the field, felt inspired to learn how to use creativity for therapeutic purposes.

-At Hope Art Therapy Katrina works predominantly with children and young people to support them in externalising experiences, feelings and thoughts (which may be difficult to express verbally) through the creative process.
+At Hope Creative Therapies she works predominantly with children and young people to support them in externalising experiences, feelings and thoughts (which may be difficult to express verbally) through the creative process.
 She offers a wide variety of art materials to be explored in a safe, confidential and reflective space, as well as pyscho-educational material to enable an understanding of different experiences and behaviours.
+Katrina can help with supporting children and young people experiencing anxiety, low mood, anger, loss, self-harming behaviour, disordered eating and questions around identity/sexuality.

 Laura is a HCPC-registered Art Psychotherapist and member of the British Association of Art Therapists (BAAT).
 She qualified from the University of South Wales, UK.